Celebrating Delia Derbyshire: A Pioneer in Music History

 1960s Technology: In this activity, children look at images from a variety of 1960s technologies and try to work out what they are and how they work.

-Key Vocabulary Word Search: Children complete a word search based on key vocabulary to do with Delia Derbyshire.
-There are a few to choose from to challenge your classes.
+Key Vocabulary Word Search: Children complete a word search based on key vocabulary related to Delia Derbyshire.
+There are several options to challenge your classes.

-If ever there was a figure who represents curiosity, ingenuity and creativity in music education, it’s Delia Derbyshire.
-By integrating her story into your school’s music programme you’ll open doors to sound-play, cross-disciplinary links and pupil-owned composition.
-And crucially, you’ll be giving your children a role-model they might never have heard!
+If ever there was a figure who represents curiosity, ingenuity, and creativity in music education, it’s Delia Derbyshire.
+By integrating her story into your school’s music programme, you’ll open doors to sound play, cross-disciplinary links, and pupil-owned composition.
+And crucially, you’ll be giving your children a role model they might never have heard of!

 November 22, 2025: Main event in Manchester at the Central Library, with family-friendly creative activities.